Registered Therapeutic Counsellor in Burnaby, BC

 IFS therapy with optional creative support.

-Welcome to Golem Integrative Creative Therapy
+Welcome to Golem Integrative Creative Therapy!

-A Space for Conversation and Creative Support
+A Space for Counselling and Creative Support

 Who I Support